Where

 or confirm any shipping arrangements, nor do we have

-anything to do with payment.
+anything to do with payment to the airlines.
 Just tell us when and

 where to take the puppy.